roelofjan-elsinga/aloia-cms-gui/README.md

 [![Latest Stable Version](https://poser.pugx.org/roelofjan-elsinga/aloia-cms-gui/v/stable)](https://packagist.org/packages/roelofjan-elsinga/aloia-cms-gui)
 [![License](https://poser.pugx.org/roelofjan-elsinga/aloia-cms-gui/license)](https://packagist.org/packages/roelofjan-elsinga/aloia-cms-gui)

-This is the official Graphical User Interface (GUI) for the Flat File CMS package.
+This is the official Graphical User Interface (GUI) for [Aloia CMS](https://github.com/roelofjan-elsinga/aloia-cms).
-This package includes the latest version of the Flat File CMS, Authentication, User creation, Media management and the ability to manage the data used by the Flat File CMS package in a clear and visual web environment.
+This package includes the latest version of the Aloia CMS, Authentication, User creation, Media management and the ability to manage the data used by Aloia CMS in a clear and visual web environment.

 ## Installation